This pasta with chestnuts is a delicious and easy pasta dish perfect for the fall and winter seasons.

 Tips

-- Don’t undercook the chestnuts: for best results, make sure your chestnuts are cooked through.
-The best way to be sure the chestnuts are cooked is to set a timer to 45 minutes, then take a chestnut out, cool it down under running water, peal it and taste it.
+The best way to be sure they are cooked is to set a timer to 45 minutes, then take a chestnut out, cool it down under running water, peel it, and taste it.

-The chestnut should be very soft, and not with a bite.
-If not ready, boil for a further 10 minutes at a time. - Salt the pasta water: season the pasta water with a generous amount of coarse sea salt.
+The chestnut should be very soft and not have a bite.
+If it is not ready, boil for ten more minutes. - Salt the pasta water: Season the pasta water generously with coarse sea salt.
 The pasta will taste so much better.

-- Cook the pasta al dente: to make sure your pasta stays al dente, drain it 1 or 2 minutes before the actual cooking time that is recommended on the package.
+- Cook the pasta al dente: To ensure your pasta stays al dente, drain it 1 or 2 minutes before the actual cooking time recommended on the package.

-Then finish cooking the pasta in a pan with the sauce, in this case the chestnut pesto, adding some pasta cooking water. - Save the pasta cooking water: when draining the pasta, have the habit of saving at least 1 cup of pasta water.
-Pasta cooking water is rich of starch.
-If added to the sauce it will make the dish creamier.
+Then, finish cooking the pasta in a pan with the sauce, in this case, the chestnut pesto, and add some pasta cooking water. - Save the pasta cooking water: When draining the pasta, save at least 1 cup of water.
+Pasta cooking water is rich in starch, and adding it to the sauce will make the dish creamier.

 Variations